SurfaceW/arno-packages/README.md

 # Arno Packages

-- public packages for Arno's projects and experiments
+- public packages for Arno's projects and experiments also for best-practices sharing
 - packages shall publish to npm with `@arno/*` scope

 ## Usage

-- update this project from target project: `sh ./scripts/sync-to-arno-packages.sh --dir='../ai-elaboration-studio'`
-- sync this project to target project: `sh ./scripts/sync-from-arno-packages.sh --dir='../ai-elaboration-studio'`
+use git sub-module to manage this project in the parent project.

 ## Env Setup